 - Loss of memory or mental alertness

-- Withdrawal from leisure and/or social activities
+- Withdrawal from activities the person once enjoyed

 - Unusual strain in relationships